anglipku/Certificates_-Coursera_Udacity_etc-/README.md

 Right now, certificates from these courses are in the list

 1. Introduction to Hadoop and MapReduce, by Udacity, completed on Oct, 2015
-2. Financial Engineering and Rish Management, Part I, completed on Feb, 2016
+2. Financial Engineering and Rish Management, Part I, by Coursera (Columbia University), completed on Feb, 2016

 And the list will grow ...